 Every question in the Approved Vendor registration process has a maximum possible score.
 Some questions also include a minimum required score, which the question expressly states.
 Failure to meet this minimum score requirement will disqualify the applicant.
 Explanations for each question indicate how the various scores will be evaluated and provide guidance for the applicant on how to achieve minimum scores or generally what to expect with the evaluation of each question.
 The overall minimum score will vary by applicant based on their Approved Vendor type and the types of projects they plan to develop through the program.
 All applicants must achieve a minimum of 64% of points out of all possible points to qualify for registration.
-For example, Approved Vendors not installing Community Solar projects would need a minimum of 54 out of a possible 85 points to qualify.
+For example, Approved Vendors not installing Community Solar projects would need a minimum of 41 out of a possible 64 points to qualify.
+Approved Vendors installing Community Solar projects would need a minimum of 54 out of a possible 85 points to qualify.